 Six months ago, an octogenarian patient told me he’d been having light-headedness.
-For decades, he’d taken a combination pill (two medicines in one) to keep his blood pressure below 140/90, numbers proved important in preventing heart attacks, strokes, and kidney failure.
+For decades, he’d taken a combination pill (two medicines in one) to keep his blood pressure below 140/90, numbers that have proved to be important in preventing heart attacks, strokes, and kidney failure.
 Light-headedness is common among older people on blood pressure drugs.
 “It’s as though I’m just going to pass out,” he told me.
 “My vision fades, and I get wobbly legs.”
 Fortunately, my patient’s episodes had passed without him actually falling.

 He and I agreed that it would make sense to stop his medicine for a month and see what happened—something called a drug holiday.
 My patient agreed to buy a home blood pressure cuff, use it two or three times a week, and share the results with me.
 A month went by.
 His blood pressure, over multiple readings, was fine.
 And no more light-headedness.